Sergei Taneyev: Taneyev and The Five

-Master contrapuntalist
+Taneyev and counterpoint

 Taneyev's specialized field of study was counterpoint.
 He engrossed himself in the music of J. S. Bach, Palestrina, and such Flemish masters as Johannes Ockeghem, Josquin des Prez, and Orlande de Lassus.
 Eventually, he became one of the greatest of contrapuntalists.

-Taneyev published a gigantic two-volume treatise, Convertible Counterpoint in the Strict Style, the result of 20 years of labor.
+Taneyev published a gigantic two-volume treatise, Moveable Counterpoint in the Strict Style (however, in the 1962 english edition this term appears as convertible counterpoint), the result of 20 years of labor.
 In it, the laws of counterpoint are broken down, explained, and brought into focus as a branch of pure mathematics.
 Taneyev used a quotation from Leonardo da Vinci as its inscription: "No branch of study can claim to be considered a true science unless it is capable of being demonstrated mathematically".

 An unfinished sequel on Canon and Fugue was published posthumously.
+During the 20th century, several books were published, which deal with either theoretical or pedagogical issues related to his theory.

 Taneyev's focus on strict counterpoint strongly influenced the way he composed his music.
 He described this process, while discussing his dramatic trilogy Oresteia, in a letter to Tchaikovsky dated 21 June 1891:

 I spend a great deal of time on preparatory work, and less time on final composition.
 Some items I have not finished within the last few years.
 Important themes which are repeated in the opera, are used by me objectively, without any reference to a particular situation, for studies in counterpoint.
 Gradually, from this chaos of thoughts and sketches something orderly and definite begins to emerge.
 Everything extraneous is discarded.
 That which is unquestionably suitable remains.

 Taneyev would continue this series of contrapuntal exercises until he had exhausted every polyphonic possibility.
 Only then would he actually begin composing music.

 Rimsky-Korsakov described Taneyev's compositional process similarly, but with more telling detail: